Federal Law on the Protection of Personal Data held by Private Parties (LFPDPPP) Mexico

 Specific Responsibilities for Website Owners

-• Implement mechanisms for consent, including opt-in/opt-out for specific data uses.
+• Incorporate consent mechanisms (opt-in/opt-out) for secondary data uses.

 Additional Requirements

-• Appoint a Data Protection Officer (DPO) or department to manage compliance.
+• Appoint a Data Protection Officer (DPO) or internal data privacy team.

 Data Subject Rights